-If you are a primary producer and a small business entity, you can choose to work out your deductions for water facilities under either the simplified depreciation rules or these UCA rules.
-For more information about the simplified depreciation rules, see Small business entities on page 35.
+If you are a primary producer and a small business entity, you can choose to work out your deductions for water facilities under either the simplified depreciation rules or these UCA.
+For more information about the simplified depreciation rules, see Small business entity concessions on page 37.